 2. Use Effective Amazon Product Listing Videos & Images

 Videos provide a quick and effective way for consumers to see the product in action.
 Whether it gives a better visual for the size of the product or shows examples of how the product can be used, videos help your product page stand out, and decrease questions and returns.

-In fact, according to Hubspot, an overwhelming majority of people (94%) report watching explainer videos to learn more about a product, with 84% being swayed to make a purchase.
-Including a video on your product page helps your page stand out as content-rich and, if done correctly, increase your conversion rates, and boost organic SEO traffic if embedded and tagged correctly.
+According to Hubspot, an overwhelming majority of people (94%) report watching explainer videos to learn more about a product, with 84% being swayed to make a purchase.
+Including a video on your product page helps your page stand out as content-rich and if done correctly, increase your conversion rates and boost organic SEO traffic if embedded and tagged correctly.